 This is part one of a three part series highlighting Mérida, Mexico and the surrounding Yucatan region.
-In part one, I’ll focus on the sights, flavors, and sounds of urban Mérida.
+In part one, I’ll focus on the sights, flavors, and sounds of Centro Mérida.

 When I told most of my friends that we were headed to Mérida for a long weekend, most of them had no clue where that even is.
 The vast majority of Americans will headed to the most well-known resort cities along the Gulf coast like Cancun and Playa Del Carmen.
 And while I greatly enjoy the luxurious resorts of Playa Del Carmen, I was craving a more authentic flavor of Mexico than the glossy resorts of Quintana Roo.
 Mérida may be an unknown destination to a lot of infrequent travelers, it’s actually quite the large city with nearly a million residents and the capital of the Mexican state of Yucatan.